 Head of Dielectrics, Conductors & Plasmas Competence Center

 - Databases of test and simulation results.

-- Guide to recommendations for design, sizing, installation and integration.
+- Guides for design, sizing, installation and integration.

 - Proposals for the development of future standards, for example on tests and qualification procedures that are specific to high voltage.